the1mann/learn-todo/README.md

 To build this web app, you can *use anything*.
 However for some, you're being thrown into the deep end so I'll make some suggestions:

-### 1. Use a web framework
+### 1. Use some helpers
-Using a framework will make it much easier to expand out your app to be more complex over time.
-It also means that there is a large amount of help available online <3.
-My recommendations are [Angular](https://angularjs.org/) or [React](https://facebook.github.io/react/).
+Writing plain javascript just isn't fun.
+I recommend trying to use either [jQuery](https://jquery.com/) or [Mithril](https://lhorie.github.io/mithril/getting-started.html).

+If you get stuck, remember you can always *search up a guide* on how to make a simple todo app.
+There's no shame ;) There are a lot of guides.

+If you'd like to try something a bit more complex/heavy, perhaps try [Angular](https://angularjs.org/) or [React](https://facebook.github.io/react/).
 I personally have more experience with Angular and can give you specific assistance.
 For this project I recommend sticking to Angular 1.4.

 ### 2. Get a Good Text Editor